Man's death by Chicago police under investigation

 - Sergeant who shot man says the man twice pointed a weapon at him, police say

-- Slain man was Kajuan Raye, family says
+- Killed man was Kajuan Raye, family says

 (CNN)A Chicago police officer says he shot and killed a black man this week after the man twice pointed a weapon at him, but so far investigators have not found the weapon, authorities say.

-Police are investigating the death of the man -- identified by his family as Kajuan Raye, 19 -- which comes after months of heavy scrutiny of the Chicago Police Department over cases of alleged overreach in officer-involved shootings.
+Police are investigating the death of the man -- identified by his family as Kajuan Raye, 19 -- which comes after months of heavy scrutiny of the department over cases of alleged overreach in officer-involved shootings.

-"We were not able to locate a weapon (of Raye's) as of yet," Chicago police Superintendent Eddie Johnson told reporters Thursday.
+"We were not able to locate a weapon (of Raye's) as of yet," police Superintendent Eddie Johnson told reporters Thursday.
 "There's still many unanswered questions and we are working diligently to find those answers."

 The shooting